 Connect an external LED to your board as active high and make it blinks

-Blink the on board LED and the external LED alternatively (e.g. when one is on the other is off)
+Blink the on board LED and the external LED alternatively (e.g. when one is on the other is off and vice versa)

 Reduce the LED bright using only the PAL Driver